sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 During our experiments, we encountered some intriguing results that warranted further investigation.
 To ensure the validity of our findings and rule out any counterfactual explanations, we introduced counterfactual textual baselines.
 These baselines allowed us to rigorously test whether the observed improvements were truly due to the models' capabilities or stemmed from other factors.
 Unfortunately, these baselines revealed that the promising results were more elusive than we hoped.

-* **Random texts:** feeding the LLM with randomly generated sentences comprised of varying random words.
-This baseline evaluate whether the LLM actually utilize the content of tweets.
+* **Random texts:** Feeding the LLM with randomly generated sentences comprised of varying random words.
+This baseline evaluates whether the LLM actually utilizes the content of tweets.
-* **Shuffled tweets:** feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memorization.
-This baseline assess the model reliance on temporal narratives.
+* **Shuffled tweets:** Feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memorization.
+This baseline assesses the model reliance on temporal narratives.
 * **Synthetic 'narratives':** Feeding the LLM with generated narrative-like sentences expressing positive or negative cues, aligned with subsequent changes in the financial target.
-This baseline assess the LLM's ability to infer relationships between aligned narratives and the following market changes.
+This baseline assesses the LLM's ability to infer relationships between aligned narratives and the following market changes.

 ### Models